mathworks/Simscape-Battery-Electric-Vehicle-Model/README.md

 #### Signal Design App

-To edit physical input signals for PS Lookup Table (1D) blocks in the Reducer component, Signal Tool is used.
+To edit physical input signals using PS Lookup Table (1D) blocks in the Reducer component, Signal Tool is used.

 - For graphically editing signals, you can use `SignalDesignApp`